mmilidoni/system-utility/README.md

 -----------------

 * `.bashrc_aliases`
 * `rsync-backup` a sh script to copy local folder to remote host.
+* `mysql-backup` a sh script to backup all mysql databases and send to remote host by scp
 * `chom` this script sets chmod and chown to files and folders.

 HTML utilities